Beyond First Impressions: Eight Second Date Tips

 Whether you pursue physical activity, whether it be something like a kiss or hug or full-blown sexual intercourse, likely depends on you and your date's personal preferences, beliefs, and comfort levels.

 It's always up to both you and your date to determine how intimate you want to get and when.
 A second date kiss can be pretty common, especially if you lock lips on the first date.
-Go with the flow and see what happens, making sure to check in for your date's consent along the way.
+Go with the flow, read their body language, and see what happens, making sure to check in for your date's consent along the way.

 8. Don't assume you're in a relationship